-This one may seem a little obvious, but we’ve come across a fair number of postings from people worried they might have gotten ink poisoning.
+This one may seem a little obvious, but we have come across a fair number of postings from people worried they might have gotten ink poisoning.

-Is Pen Ink Poisonous if Swallowed?
+1. Is Pen Ink Poisonous if Swallowed?

 That means you’re relatively safe jotting down a phone number on your hand or accidentally sticking yourself with the pen in your pocket (although there’s the danger of infection from a poke, of course.)

-In fact, it might be a little strong to even call it ink poisoning, since the combination of dyes/pigments and solvents that make up ink generally aren’t considered poisonous, according to the US National Institutes of Health.
+In fact, it might be a little strong to even call it poisoning, since the combination of dyes/pigments and solvents that make up ink generally aren’t considered poisonous, according to the US National Institutes of Health.

-Is Pen Ink Toxic?
+4. Is Pen Ink Toxic?

 But in case you’re concerned about the toxicity of your pens and markers, you can check the Art & Creative Materials Institute.
 The organization has a program that certifies items that “contain no materials in sufficient quantities to be toxic or injurious to humans or to cause acute or chronic health problems.”